Canada Graduate Scholarships — Doctoral program

 Selecting the appropriate agency

 You should complete the agency application that is best aligned with your research subject matter to ensure that it is reviewed by experts in disciplines closest to your field(s) of study.
-For more information refer to Selecting the appropriate federal granting agency.
+For more information, refer to Selecting the appropriate federal granting agency.
+If you are still unsure after consulting this resource, contact the relevant agencies.

 To complete the application process, refer to the appropriate agency’s application website and instructions.